wlsong/PyLipID/docs/index.rst

 ==========================================================
-PyLipID - A Python Library For Lipid Interactions Analysis
+PyLipID - A Python Package For Lipid Interactions Analysis
 ==========================================================

 PyLipID is a python library for analyzing lipid interactions with membrane proteins from